PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 results, and tensor-count reduction for zero-rewrite pruning.
 Do not change the two call sites until both boundary forms have strict structural and lowerer wiring coverage.
 Commit and push only; do not create or update a pull request.

+## Terminal SE/FC/Gather reconciliation characterization checkpoint

+The main ModelIR and fallback ModelIR have the same terminal boundary: the SINet shuffle residual owner, the two-runner SE/FC/Gather cluster, then an unconditional static-shape reconciliation.
+The SINet owner and both runner results expose exact rewrite counters, while the two runner implementations may also prune unused tensors on a zero rewrite count.

+A strict expected-failure structural contract now covers both targets.
+It requires each boundary to record the tensor count, assign the SINet result, unpack both ordered cluster results, and guard the immediate reconciliation by the three exact counters or a tensor-count decrease.
+Production is unchanged.

+At implementation, preserve the same owner order, target LayoutState forms, diagnostics, and fallback/main separation.
+Add lowerer-level unchanged, per-counter, and prune-only wiring coverage before running the complete SINet shuffle, SE layout, orchestration, core, architecture, pass-efficiency, and TensorFlow-import-blocked gates sequentially.
+Commit and push only; do not create or update a pull request.